Windows

 How to Change Magnifier Reading Keys in Windows 11

-Like a magnifying glass, the Magnifier app in Windows produces a magnified image of an object on one’s screen so one can see and read better.
-This is useful for people with poor vision or has difficulties seeing objects on their computer screen.
+Like a magnifying glass, the Magnifier app in Windows produces a magnified image of an object on your screen.
+This helps you see and read better.
+This is useful for people with poor vision or difficulties seeing objects on their computer screen.

-The modifier key is used to start all shortcuts for Magnifier reading.
-The default modifier key for reading shortcuts is Ctrl + Alt
+The modifier key starts all shortcuts for Magnifier reading.
+The default modifier key for reading shortcuts is Ctrl + Alt.

-You can change this in the Magnifier settings view if you want to.
+You can change this in the Magnifier settings if you want to.

 Press this keyTo do this